worldbank/gld/Support/B - Country Survey Details/BGD/QLFS/Employment status.md

 <img src="Utilities/unpaid_2016_official.PNG" width="800" height="580">

-These are the estimates from the GLD harmonized data after adjusting for the old ICLS definition:
+These are the estimates from the GLD harmonized data after adjusting for the old ICLS definition (ICLS-13):

 <img src="Utilities/unpaid_2016.PNG" width="620" height="300">